PEO & Employer Of Record Singapore

 • Entrepass: This work permit is issued to foreign entrepreneurs who wish to start their own business venture in Singapore.
 It is valid for up to 2 years and issued if the candidate fulfills the criteria outlined by the Ministry of Manpower Singapore.

 • Employment Pass: This pass allows foreign managers, professionals, and executives to work and stay in Singapore.
 For this Visa, employees need at least $4,500 as monthly earnings and hold the required qualifications to qualify for the employment pass.

 • Personalized Employment Pass: This pass is issued to those with higher salaries and gives more workability.

 • S pass: The S Pass is given to mid-level employees who are earning at least S$2,500 per month and fulfilling the mentioned criteria.

 • Miscellaneous Pass: This pass is issued to foreign workers employed for short-term work assignments.

 Why Infotree Global Solutions?

 Are you looking for a professional and efficient solution to hire employees in Singapore and see your business touch new heights in the international market?
 Associating with Infotree Global Solutions offers the right direction and aid to expand your trade and business in Singapore without worries.
-Our in-country experts are on their toes to boost your business by providing PEO and Singapore employer of record services.
+Our in-country experts are on their toes to boost your business by providing Singapore employer of record services.

 As your trusted and friendly company, we become your backbone in driving your investment forward, whether short or long-term project.
 We expertise in handling several challenges and complexities by offering you experience when you hire employees without establishing an office.